mautic/developer-documentation-new/docs/components/tracking_script.rst

    MauticFormCallback['replaceWithFormName'] = {
        onResponse: function (response) {
-            // called to process the response to the form submission },
+            // called to process the response to the Form submission },
    };